TaylorMcGaw-LARP/SnailyCADLuaIntegration/wk_wars2x/README.md

 -- radar remote and control the radar and plate reader for themself and the driver.
 CONFIG.allow_passenger_control = true

--- Set this to true if you use Sonoran CAD with the WraithV2 plugin CONFIG.use_snailycad = false
+-- Set this to true if you use Snaily CAD with the WraithV2 plugin CONFIG.use_snailycad = false

 -- Sets the defaults of all keybinds